 Is Your Air Conditioning Not Blowing Cold Air?

-Summer is coming up fast and home owners are scrambling to make sure their air conditioning is up to par when it is needed most.
-The worst thing to happen is to experience an air conditioner blowing warm or stale air – on a hot summer day.
-And it happens a lot.
+Summer is coming up fast and homeowners are scrambling to make sure their air conditioning is up to par when it is needed most.
+The worst experience is an air conditioner blowing warm or stale air on a hot summer’s day.

-The reason is, air conditioning is often left unused in the colder months of the year.
-And when it’s time to turn it on for summer, maintenance is lacking, which may results in an underperforming air conditioner.
+Air conditioning is often left unused in the colder months of the year.
+And when the weather finally warms up, poor maintenance may result in an underperforming air conditioner.

 So What Causes Air Conditioning To Blow Warm/Stale Air?

-There are a few reasons why your air conditioning may be blowing out hot and stale air, as opposed to cold and crisp air that it’s supposed to produce.
+There are a few reasons why your air conditioner may blow hot and stale air.
 Let’s look at a few of these reasons.

 Low Refrigerant/Refrigerant Leakage

-A common cause of air conditioning not producing cold air, is that the refrigerant levels are very low.
-Refrigerant is used to super cool the air, producing cold crisp air.
+A common cause of air conditioning not producing cold air is that the refrigerant levels are very low.
+Refrigerant is used to cool the air.
 A low refrigerant level will result in warm stale air.
 For new air conditioning, refrigerant levels normally don’t deplete much, unless there is a leak.

 Older air conditioning systems almost always require a refrigerant top up every 12-18 months.